mrmorphic/goss/README.md

  *	An ORM that reads from SilverStripe databases directly (SS 3+)
  *	Base controller that provides common functions for construction of simple web sites.
+ *	Templating implementation to re-use SilverStripe templates

 Typical use cases envisioned for goss are:

  *	Construction of web service APIs against the SilverStripe database that need to be very fast.
 This applies to any component of an installation that may sit parallel to the site itself.
  *	Construction of limited web site front ends that don't require all the features of the SilverStripe framework, but which will benefit from speed (e.g. constantly changing dynamic data)

 The motivation for the library is to provide a way to build components within a SilverStripe installation where high performance is critical.
 Rough tests indicate approximately 2 orders of magnitude speed improvement for some simple functions implemented in go vs in PHP/SilverStripe on apache.
-It is not designed to replace the SilverStripe framework, and is in fact dependent on the framework.

 ## Author